Learning & Working Programs

 - RCW 72.09 Department of Corrections

-- RCW 72.09.100 Inmate work program – Classes of work programs – Participation—Benefits.
+- RCW 72.09.100 Incarcerated individuals work program – Classes of work programs – Participation—Benefits.

-Providing the Department Secretary the right to establish temporary camps for the employment of inmates in farming, reforestation, wood-cutting, land clearing, processing of foods in state canneries, forest firefighting, forest fire suppression and prevention, stream clearance, watershed improvement, development of parks and recreational areas, and other work conserve the natural resources and protect and improve the public domain and construction of water supply facilities in state institutions. - RCW 72.64.150 Interstate forest fire suppression compact.
+Providing the Department Secretary the right to establish temporary camps for the employment of incarcerated individuals in farming, reforestation, wood-cutting, land clearing, processing of foods in state canneries, forest firefighting, forest fire suppression and prevention, stream clearance, watershed improvement, development of parks and recreational areas, and other work conserve the natural resources and protect and improve the public domain and construction of water supply facilities in state institutions. - RCW 72.64.150 Interstate forest fire suppression compact.

 Washington Administrative Code (WAC)